ferrance/dizave42/readme.md

 ![Default Layer](images/layer-colemak.png)

 This is my primary layer--standard colemak.
-I've departed from Miryoku in the thumb cluster and of course in the pinky columns.
-I'm still experimenting with those two areas but otherwise this is unlikely to change.
+I've departed from Miryoku in the thumb cluster and of course in the sixth columns.
+I'm still experimenting with those two areas.
+For example I'm still trying to figure out backspace, hence having it in two places.
+I really liked it in the middle of the right thumb cluster but other things were more important there.

 The layout uses home row mods in the GACS configuration (for windows) or CAGS (for mac).
-The current mode is displayed in the OLED with a windows or apple symbol.
-See the discussion below for more on that.
+For a thorough overview of home row mods, check out [precondition's page](https://precondition.github.io/home-row-mods).

 I do have some problems with the home row keys, at least on the pinky and ring fingers.
-Currently I have removed them from the pinky on the main layer.
-I've also put mod keys on the outermost thumb keys.
-I don't like them there and will probably end up changing that eventually.
-As described below, the mod keys change depending on whether the keyboard is in windows or mac mode.
-This lets me keep the most important key under my middle finger regardless of which OS I'm on (I switch constantly).

-For an amazing overview of home row mods, check out [precondition's page](https://precondition.github.io/home-row-mods).

 I've used [achordion](https://github.com/getreuer/qmk-keymap) to eliminate the issues I was having with home row mod rolls.
 For my purposes, it is basically a way to get bilateral combos but with userspace code.
 This made home row mods useable for me.

+As described below,the mod keys change depending on whether the keyboard is in windows or mac mode.
+This lets me keep the most important key under my middle finger regardless of which OS I'm on (I switch constantly).

 ### Nav Layer
 ![Nav Layer](images/layer-nav.png)

 - close key that is cmd Q on mac and alt F4 on windows
-- key to switch virtual desktops on windows
+- key to switch virtual desktops on windows or mac
 - the home row keys on this layer are one-shot mods

 I tried using the VIM style arrows, I really did.
 But I just can't.
 This is one area where I had to depart from Miryoku, the nav layer just didn't work for me.
+My brain needs up to be above down, not to the right of it.

 ### Number Layer
 ![Number Layer](images/layer-numbers.png)